• STORE

 1 Ingot Chewer

 Grim Monolith probably fits into this deck as a 4-of.
-First of all it supports both the playing of Goblin Charbelcher and of Empty the Warrens.
-Second it is a weldable target with Goblin Welder.
+First of all, it supports both the playing of Goblin Charbelcher and of Empty the Warrens.
+Second, it is a weldable target with Goblin Welder.

 But would it make this deck too good?
 No. The same fundamental constraints to this deck apply.
-This deck often coughs up "Force of Will or no" hands.
-If the deck doesn't draw the Belcher or an Empty or the right mixture of mana it's not really a keepable hand.
+This deck often coughs up “Force of Will or no” hands.
+If the deck doesn’t draw the Belcher or an Empty or the right mixture of mana, it’s not really a keepable hand.
 Grim Monolith might actually hurt more than help by eating into precious colored mana sources that give the deck some resilience.
 Tinder Wall is superior to Grim Monolith in this deck.

 I know what you old-timers are thinking.
 What about the classic combo of Grim Monolith and Power Artifact?